adroghini/wolves_snowfall/README.md

 ..\scripts [can be in any directory; no dependencies]

 ## Access to raw data
-We are still conducting analyses with these datasets.
-We will upload our telemetry data to Movebank (https://www.movebank.org/) once all analyses have been published.
+Data collected from our remote cameras are available in the \data folder.
+Telemetry data available on Movebank (https://www.movebank.org/) as part of the "ABoVE: Boutin Alberta Grey Wolf" study (study ID #492444603).
 If you are interested in using our data or collaborating with us, please contact Amanda Droghini: droghini (at) ualberta.ca.

 # Authors
 Droghini, A., and S. Boutin.
 2018.
-The calm during the storm: Snowfall events decrease the movement of grey wolves (*Canis lupus*).
+The calm during the storm: Snowfall events decrease the movement rates of grey wolves (*Canis lupus*).
 In review.